No Excuses! A Film on Quality Physical Education

 If you enjoyed our film and/or found it useful, we would love if you would share it with anyone who you think ought to see it.

-What People are Saying about No Excuses!
+What People Have Said About No Excuses!

 - "I first thought the documentary would be much shorter but I could not stop watching it.
 Very well done and a testimony to what can be done anywhere to get students, parents and staff on board for increasing PA and knowledge about the importance of PA."
 (Mary Lou Anderson)